Abdominal Contrast Enhanced Ultrasound (CEUS)

-Abdominal contrast-enhanced ultrasound (CEUS) combines ultrasound of the abdomen and/or pelvis regions with a special type of intravenous contrast agent to improve the visualization of blood vessels and organs.
-It helps the sonographer (the technologist performing your ultrasound) and the radiologist (the doctor reading your ultrasound) see abnormalities in the organs or blood vessels.
-The same contrast agent has been used to better assess the heart for many years.
+CEUS combines ultrasound of the abdomen with a special type of intravenous contrast agent to improve the visualization of blood vessels and organs.
+CEUS helps the sonographer and the radiologist see abnormalities in the organs or blood vessels.
+Doctors use this same contrast agent to better assess the heart.

 Ultrasound imaging is a noninvasive medical test that helps physicians diagnose and treat medical conditions.
 It is safe and painless.
 It produces pictures of the inside of the body using sound waves.
 Ultrasound imaging is also called sonography.
 It uses a small probe called a transducer and gel placed directly on the skin.
 High-frequency sound waves travel from the probe through the gel into the body.
 The probe collects the sounds that bounce back.
 A computer uses those sound waves to create an image.
 Ultrasound exams do not use radiation (x-rays).
 Because ultrasound captures images in real-time, it can show the structure and movement of the body's internal organs.
 The images can also show blood flowing through blood vessels.

-In abdominal CEUS, a small amount of contrast agent made up of gas-filled microbubbles is injected through an intravenous (IV) line into the body before ultrasound imaging.
-These tiny microbubbles travel in the blood to the organs.
-The microbubbles improve the visualization of organs and blood vessels in our body like the other forms of intravenous contrast agents used in CT scans and MRI.
-Abdominal CEUS is useful for patients who may have kidney failure, as the microbubbles can be safely given in all patients including those with severe kidney disease or those patients on dialysis.
-Microbubble contrast agents for CEUS are also safe to use in patients with a history of allergy to other contrast agents such as those used in CT and MRI.
-During a CEUS you can also safely receive more than one injection of contrast agent during the same exam, which allows your sonographer to examine multiple lesions or multiple organs during the same session if needed.
+Abdominal CEUS uses a small amount of contrast material made up of gas-filled microbubbles.
+The doctor injects this material into the bloodstream through an intravenous (IV) line.
+Since these tiny microbubbles are similar in size to red blood cells, they pass through the heart and lungs and into arterial circulation.
+The microbubbles travel via the blood to the organs.
+Contrast material improves the visualization of organs (and any masses or tumors they may contain) by highlighting blood vessels.
+This is similar but slightly different than other contrast materials used in CT scans and MRI.
+Abdominal CEUS is particularly useful for patients who may have kidney failure.
+This is because the microbubbles can be safely given in all patients, including those with severe kidney disease or those patients on dialysis.
+Microbubble contrast agents for CEUS are also safe to use in patients who are allergic to the contrast materials used in CT and MRI.
+CEUS allows you to safely receive more than one contrast material injection during the same exam.
+This lets your sonographer and radiologist examine multiple lesions or multiple organs during the same session if necessary.

 What are some common uses of the procedure?

-Abdominal CEUS is used to help diagnose a wide variety of abdominal/pelvic conditions, such as:
+Doctors also use abdominal CEUS to help diagnose a wide variety of conditions, such as: